Seeds Kids Worship

 Early Childhood Focus (Ages 2-5)

-Young children learn through repetition, music, and hands-on activities.
 Your ministry leader should understand developmental needs and create programming that builds foundational Bible knowledge through engaging Scripture songs.

-Consider how Scripture songs can enhance your ministry programming by providing tools that help children naturally memorize God’s Word while experiencing joy-filled worship.
-Listen now to discover how biblical worship music can transform your children’s ministry and support families in raising children who delight in God’s truth!
+Delight to discover how biblical worship music can transform your children’s ministry and support families in raising children who delight in God’s truth!